-Specific, simple, or isolated phobia is the excessive or unreasonable fear of (and restricted to) animals, objects, or specific situations (e.g., dentists, spiders, elevators, flying, seeing blood) [31].
+Specific, simple, or isolated phobia is the excessive or unreasonable fear of (and is restricted to) animals, objects, or specific situations (e.g., dentists, spiders, elevators, flying, seeing blood) [31].
 Intense anxiety or unexpected panic responses in the presence of specific objects or situations can mark phobia onset but are not the sole causal route.
 Disgust, either alone or combined with fear, may trigger the onset and maintenance of animal (particularly spiders, snakes, and worms) or blood-injection-injury phobias.
 This is the most common type of anxiety disorder, with a lifetime prevalence of 15.6% and a past-year prevalence of 12.1% [36].

-Women are two to three times more likely to develop phobias than men, with the exception of blood-injection-injury phobia, which is evenly distributed by sex.
-Roughly 70% of specific phobics report more than one clinically relevant fear.
+Women are two- to three-times more likely to develop phobias than men, with the exception of blood-injection-injury phobia, which is evenly distributed by sex.
+Roughly 70% of those with specific phobia report more than one clinically relevant fear.
 Animals and heights are the most common stimuli, followed by flying, enclosed spaces, and blood-injection-injury.
 The average age of onset is 7 to 10 years, with declining probabilities of onset into later adulthood.
 The majority of animal phobias develop before 8 years of age [5; 45; 46].
 The average age of treatment engagement is 31 years, although only 8% of persons with specific phobia are reported to seek treatment [46].

 Specific, simple, or isolated phobia describes excessive or unreasonable fear in the presence of phobic stimuli, typically involving specific animals, objects, or situations (e.g., dentists, spiders, elevators, flying, seeing blood).
 Phobic stimuli are either avoided or are endured with significant personal distress [31].
 This fear or anxiety must be markedly stronger than the actual threat of the object or situation (e.g., likelihood of being stuck on a well-maintained elevator) [5].
-The core features and different types of specific phobia remain unchanged from the DSM-IV, but the requirement was removed that individuals older than 18 years of age must recognize their fear and anxiety as excessive or unreasonable.
-The duration requirement of longer than six months now applies to all ages [32].